 |Source of River||Langtang & Sisha Pangma Himal.|

 Bhote Koshi River begins its life in Tibet (Bhot) and roars its way into Nepal through some of the most breathtaking valleys and gorges that can ever be seen.
 The Bhote Koshi path is the steepest and torrent in Nepal.
-A day trip or two-day expedition with parts of the river for twice can be organized in this River.
+A day trip or two-day expedition with parts of the river for twice is available on this river.
 Bhote Koshi is a thrilling adventure trip with very steep and basically continuous mountain river that combines fun and excitement.

 Bhote Kosi is surrounded by mountains, forests and waterfalls with only 3 hours drive from Kathmandu.
 It is probably the most exciting short rafting trip in Nepal and one of the best white water adventures in the world.
 The rapids here are a solid class IV- V at high flow, and a more classic III at lower levels.
 The Bhote Koshi has its all from thrilling actions deep gorges and breathtaking scenery.